Less than $5 11th Grade Women's History Month Activities

 By Christa Nonnemaker

+This Reading Assignment and Worksheet + Bonus Activity resource provides an overview of the various activities, attributes and activities of women involved in the women's suffrage movement.
+It covers the time period from the end of the Civil War in 1865 through the passage of the 19th Amendment in 1920.
 Students can read this on their own as a homework assignment or it can be a group activity in a classroom.
-It is also ideally suited for home-schoolers or independent learners who want to learn more.
-Teachers can assign just a few sources to analyze or the entire packet.
-Student time will vary.
+As a close reading activity, it is also ideally suited for home-schoolers or independent learners who want to learn more.
 A Worksheet with questions based on the reading is included, along with an Answer Key.
+This resource helps students with reading comprehension.

 Provide Feedback